hdahlheim/dahlheim.ch/content/blog/querying-dnssec-in-elixir-and-erlang.md

 ## Background

-Depending on who you ask, the need for DNSSEC might be a controversial topic but at least in Switzerland there is big push for adding DNSSEC to all .ch domains.
+Depending on who you ask, the need for DNSSEC might be a controversial topic, but at least in Switzerland, there is a big push for adding DNSSEC to all .ch domains.

-At work we built an Elixir service that coordinates the provisioning of the DNSKEYs for our customers on our nameservers and then sends those keys to the .ch registry.
+At work, we built an Elixir service that coordinates the provisioning of the DNSKEYs for our customers on our nameservers and then sends those keys to the .ch registry.

-Because of the diffrent ways DNSSEC can be provisioned our service needs to check for the presence of DNSSEC keys and DS records using DNS.
-At first we did the check using `dig` and `System.cmd/3` because of time constraints when we build the service.
+Because of the different ways DNSSEC can be provisioned, our service needs to check for the presence of DNSSEC keys and DS records using DNS.
+At first, we did the check using `dig` and `System.cmd/3` because of time constraints when we built the service.

 This worked at the time, but the fact that we had to shell out for just that bit always bothered me, so I did some digging to find out how we could do it all in Elixir.